2026 Tax Information

-We now have 1040 and 1040 SR forms and instruction booklets available at the library.
-While many other tax forms can be printed from the IRS website, opens a new window, employer returns such as W-2 and information returns such as 1099-MISC must be ordered from the IRS.
-Please consult the following information for access to additional forms and tax assistance.
-NOTE: The IRS is predicting significant delays in processing paper returns this year.
-There are several free online filing options detailed in the information below.
+We have not yet received tax forms for the current tax season.
+When the tax forms arrive, we expect to have copies of 1040 and 1040 SR forms and instruction booklets in English and Spanish available.
+Most other tax forms can be printed from the IRS website;, opens a new window however, employer returns such as W-2 and information returns such as 1099-MISC must be ordered from the IRS.
+Please consult the information below for access to additional forms and tax assistance, including information about free online filing options.

 State tax forms are not available at the library.
 For paper forms, contact the Kansas Taxpayer Assistance Center at (785) 368-8222.